Compute

 Notification Management

 Create a notification rule.
-After an incident ticket triggers the corresponding scenario, a notification is automatically sent.
+After an incident, issue, or change ticket matches the corresponding rule, a notification is automatically sent.

 1. Log in to COC.